Sh0ri/CCA/README.txt

-added item_interact_obj class for more clarity
+added interact_script class for more clarity